Amazing (George Michael song)

-The music video for the song was directed by Matthew Rolston.
-The video was filmed in London, United Kingdom in late 2003.
-It shows a modern club-like setting where a holographic performance by George Michael is projected in front of a long lounge.
-George is also shown amongst the crowd, and in small intervals singing in front of a black background.

 Critical reception

 Stephen Thomas Erlewine from AllMusic chose the track as one of the album's track picks.
 BBC News Online's Michael Osborn said the song "sends us hurtling back to the late 80s."
 Sal Cinquemani called the song "catchy yet un-amazing."

 On 26 December 2016, a day after Michael's death, Rolling Stone compiled a list of "20 Essential Songs" by Michael, and described "Amazing" as "a dancey soft-rock number."

 Chart performance

 On 1 March 2004, "Amazing" was released in the United Kingdom.
 The song debuted at number four on the UK Singles Chart, selling 41,000 copies in its first week.
 Outside of the UK, the song was also successful.
 It reached number one in Spain, Italy, Poland, and Hungary.